SoftwareHeritage/swh-graph/docs/docker.rst

 Given a graph ``g`` specified by:

-- ``g.edges.csv.zst``: zstd-compressed CSV file with one edge per line, as a "SRC_ID SPACE DST_ID" string, where identifiers are the :ref:`persistent-identifiers` of each node.
+- ``g.edges.csv.zst``: zstd-compressed CSV file with one edge per line, as a "SRC_ID SPACE DST_ID" string, where identifiers are the :ref:`SWHIDs
+  <persistent-identifiers>` of each node.
 - ``g.nodes.csv.zst``: sorted list of unique node identifiers appearing in the corresponding ``g.edges.csv.zst`` file.
 The format is a zst-compressed CSV file (single column) with one persistent identifier per line.